pirafrank/fpiracom/_posts/2016-01-27-git-install-from-source.md

 layout: post
 title: Installing git from source on Debian and CentOS
 categories: git
-description: guide about installing git on Debian and CentOS distros and their derivatives.
+description: How to install git on Debian, CentOS and their derivatives.
 keywords: debian,centos,git,source,installation,installing,distro,
 ---